elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - S3 support for the AWS cloud provider
 - Ansible inventory generated directly in terraform for Exoscale, Safespring, and Citycloud
 - `metrics-server` is installed on kubeadm-installed clusters as well.
+- AWS: use network load balancer for `nginx-ingress`

 ### Fixed